morningconsult/docker-credential-vault-login/README.md

 At runtime, the process will first search for this file at the path specified by `DCVL_CONFIG_FILE` environmental variable.
 If this environmental variable is not set, it will search for it at the default path `/etc/docker-credential-vault-login/config.hcl`.
 If the configuration file is found in neither location, the process will fail.

-This configuration file is essentially broken into three parts: (1) an authentication method (`auto_auth.method`), (2) one or more "sinks" (`auto_auth.sink`) (which are referred to in the context of this application as "cached tokens"), and (3) an optional stanza configuring how to reach your Vault server (`vault`).
+This configuration file is essentially broken into three parts: (1) an authentication method (`auto_auth.method`), (2) any number of "sinks" (`auto_auth.sink`) (which are referred to in the context of this application as "cached tokens"), and (3) an optional stanza configuring how to reach your Vault server (`vault`).
 The `method` stanza directs how the process will authenticate to your Vault instance in order to obtain a Vault client token, while the `sink` stanzas direct how the process will store client tokens for reuse.
 The cached tokens prevent the need to re-authenticate each time the process is executed.

 While all the rules that apply to the Vault agent configuration file apply here, there are also some additional application-specific rules:

 - **Only the `auto_auth`, and `vault` stanzas are honored**.
 Of the various top-level elements that can be included in the file (e.g. `pid_file`, `exit_after_auth`, `auto_auth`, `vault`, `cache`, `listener`, etc.), only the `auto_auth` and `vault` stanzas are needed.
 All other stanzas will be ignored.
 The `vault` stanza is optional.
 The [Vault environment variables](https://www.vaultproject.io/docs/commands/#environment-variables) can be used in instead of the `vault` stanza.
+- **Sinks are optional**.
+Sinks are used for storing tokens for reuse later, avoiding the need to reauthenticate.
+However, they are only optional.
+To add a sink, include it in the `auto_auth.sink` stanza.
+Any number of sinks may be used.
 - **`token` authentication method**.
 In addition to the [authentication methods](https://www.vaultproject.io/docs/agent/autoauth/methods/index.html) supported by the Vault agent (e.g. `aws`, `gcp`, `alicloud`, etc.), a `token` method is also supported which allows you to bypass authentication by manually providing a valid Vault client token.
 See the [Token Authentication](#token-authentication) section for more information
 - **Docker credentials secret**.
 The path to the secret where you keep your Docker credentials in Vault (see the [Prerequisites](#prerequisites) section for what this secret should look like) must be specified either in the configuration file or by an environment variable.
 See the [Secret Path](#secret-path) section for how to specify the secret.
 - **Diffie-Hellman private key**.
 As mentioned in [sink](https://www.vaultproject.io/docs/agent/autoauth/index.html#configuration-sinks-) section the Vault agent documentation, a Diffie-Hellman public key must be provided if you wish to encrypt tokens.
 However, in order to decrypt those tokens for future use, you must also provide the Diffie-Hellman private key either in the configuration file or by an environment variable (see the [Diffie-Hellman Private Key](#diffie-hellman-private-key) section).